boyonpointe/parhyale_morpho/README.md

 created using Compucell3D Version="4.5.0".
 Compucell3D is freely available for download at https://compucell3d.org/ </br>

 ## Files related to cell tracking
+The following files contain cell lineage tracks for three Parhyale hawaiensis embryos (WT1, WT2, WT3) that were imaged on a SiMView multiview lightsheet microscope from 9 to 70-74 hours post fertilization.
+Cells were tracked using both nuclear and membrane channels with the ImageJ plugins MaMuT (WT1_whole_embryo.xml, WT_03_2018_Er-El-Ep.xml) or Mastodon (WT2_whole_embryo.mastodon).
+MaMuT tracking files can be easily imported and converted into .mastodon files for further analysis with Mastodon.
+In the WT1 and WT2 tracking files the 6 lineage trees correspond to the 16-cell stage ectodermal blastomeres: Epl, Epr, Elp, Ela, Erp, and Era. </br>
+Opening each file for further cell tracking requires the accompanying .h5 image file and BigDataViewer .xml files, which must be kept together in the same directory.
+These files can be made available upon request.
+For further information about how these files were made see the Methods of [bioarchive link / DOI HERE]
 <ul>

 <li>Lightsheet WT1 cell tracks: WT1_whole_embryo.xml </li>
 <li>Lightsheet WT2 cell tracks: WT2_whole_embryo.mastodon </li>
 <li>Lightsheet WT3 cell tracks: WT_03_2018_Er-El-Ep.xml </li>